nedsociety/MonsterTrainUnofficialTranslation/doc/OptionalFeatures.md

 * `KoreanWordWrapping`: Apply `<nobr>` wrapping on every single Korean word to properly implement the line breaking rule.
 * `KoreanDisablePostpositionTransformation`: Disable applying postposition transform rules to the text.
-* `KoreanPostpositionTransformation`: Apply postposition transform rules (e.g., 은 <-> 는, 을 <-> 를, 이 <-> 가) to the text.
+* `KoreanEnablePostpositionTransformation`: Apply postposition transform rules (e.g., 은 <-> 는, 을 <-> 를, 이 <-> 가) to the text.
 NOTE: this is a performance-heavy feature with reported frame drop.

-Note: Korean translation requires EXACTLY one of either `KoreanDisablePostpositionTransformation` or `KoreanPostpositionTransformation` to be present.
+Note: Korean translation requires EXACTLY one of either `KoreanDisablePostpositionTransformation` or `KoreanEnablePostpositionTransformation` to be present.
 If none of them are present, postpositions which are marked as dynamically transformed (surrounded by `$`) will be printed with mark.